 I still believe dedicating certain days to certain tasks can work for you.
 It will take some tweaking on your part, but I think you can make it work and get your home under control.

 I homeschool my children and run our business here at home, so that to me feels like a full time+ job.
 BUT, I know I am here all day and that makes a big difference.
 It would be super easy for me to give you some tips on this matter, but in all honesty…I really don’t know what I’m talking about.
 It would be me giving you advice about something I know nothing of.

-So, I asked two friends of mine to chat with me a little bit on how they managed their homes while also working outside of the home.
+So, I asked two friends of mine to chat with me a little bit on how they are managing a home while also working outside of the home.
 I think you’ll gather some good tips.
 This is an audio blog, because it just made the most sense to conduct it that way.